What is water balancing?

 Is pool maintenance time-consuming?

 Not really.
 Cleaning and water quality takes about 15-30 minutes a week.
 Automatic cleaners and feeders are available to save time and make pool care even easier.

 On average, you should run the pump during the daylight hours (8-10 hours a day) depending on the systems you employ and the level of swimmer use.

-We recommend you consult with a Pool Doctor water quality expert for professional advice and instruction.
-Pool Doctor provides complimentary computerized water analysis for our customers FREE of charge!
+We recommend you consult with a Pool Doctor Water Quality Expert for professional advice and instruction.
+The Pool Doctor, LLC provides complimentary computerized water analysis for our customers FREE of charge!